WASM API

 Host Functions

-If timeout_millis is less than 0, the function will block indefinitely until an event occurs.
-If timeout_millis is greather than 0 the function will return after the timeout if no host event occurred first.
-If timeout_millis is 0, the function will check for events and return immediately if none are available.
+If timeout_ms is less than 0, the function will block indefinitely until an event occurs.
+If timeout_ms is greater than 0 the function will return after the timeout if no host event occurred first.
+If timeout_ms is 0, the function will check for events and return immediately if none are available.

 Returns a HostEvent represented as an i64.
 The least significant byte is the event type, and the remaining bytes are event-specific data.